 Why a field recorder, not your phone

 Phones are convenient but use small mics and heavy processing.
 A dedicated recorder gives you better built-in stereo mics, real preamps, manual gain control, and crucially XLR/TRS inputs so you can plug in proper microphones.
 Many also record at high sample rates and bit depths — see sample rate and bit depth explained for what that means.
-If you mainly record podcasts at a desk, an interface may suit you better; compare in USB mic vs audio interface.
+If you mainly record podcasts at a desk, an interface may suit you better; compare in USB mic vs audio interface, and see what you need to start a podcast for the full desk setup.

 How to choose a portable field recorder